Dan Brodsky-Chenfeld

 Dan Brodsky-Chenfeld or Dan BC is a six-time world champion skydiver and a motivational speaker.

 In 1992, Brodsky-Chenfeld survived a plane crash that killed 16 people, including several other members of his skydiving team.
-He spent six weeks in a coma, with major injuries including a broken neck.
+He spent six weeks in a coma, with major injuries, including a cervical fracture of his spine.

 In 1994, he co-founded Arizona Airspeed, a skydiving team based at Skydive Arizona.
 Brodsky-Chenfeld led Airspeed four- and eight-person formation skydiving teams to six World Championships.
 Brodsky-Chenfeld is also a large formation skydiving world record holder.
 He has made over 30,000 skydives.

 Brodsky-Chenfeld was inducted into the Skydiving Museum and Hall of Fame in 2014.

 Brodsky-Chenfeld published the memoir: Above All Else: A World Champion Skydiver's Story of Survival and What It Taught Him About Fear, Adversity, and Success.
 He also did a TED Talk related to his memoir.

+In November 2023, Brodskey-Chenfeld led a group of skydivers who formed a Star of David in the sky.